deemp/elibrary/README.md

 ## Features

 - Search books in an EBSCO e-book archive
-- Read the books in a browser
+- Read books in a browser
 - Use multiple filters
 - Get books information
 - Copy generated references